cornettlab/cornettlab/_members/dominique-weatherall.md

 ---

-Dominique is a summer intern through the SUREB program.
+Dominique was a summer intern through the SUREB program.